Gharib110/Gharib110/README.md

 <h1 align="center">Hi 👋, I'm Alireza Gharib</h1>
 <h3 align="center">Software Engineering</h3>
 <h4 align="Justify"> Passionate, Motivated
-and spontaneous programmer in learning, active and disciplined in learning new technologies and trying to be up to date 🙂❤️<br/>
+and spontaneous developer, active and disciplined in learning new technologies and trying to be up to date 🙂❤️<br/>
 <br/>